mocleiri/sharepoint-online-oauth-client-credentials/docs/Credentials.md

 ** write down - used in client_id below
 * Click on Client Secret - Generate
 ** write down - used in client secret below
+* Enter a value for the Title field.
 * Enter **localhost** for App Domain (used in client_id below)
-* Redirect URI is not needed since this is setting up a server to server authorization.
+* Redirect URI is not needed but a value is.
+Enter **https://localhost**
 * Click on the **CREATE** button to create the registration.

 From here we can get the <<client id>>, the <<client secret>> and the <<app domain>>.